An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

-\begin{theorem} The subcategory of fibrant objects of the coinductive model structure on $\icat^\infty$ is isomorphic to $\icat$.
-Moreover, a morphism between fibrant $\infty$-marked $\infty$-categories is a weak equivalence if and only if the corresponding morphism in $\icat$ is a weak equivalence of the folk model structure.
+Remark now that the right adjoint preserves colimits and cofibrations.
+It is then sufficient to compute the derived counit on cofibrant and fibrant objects of $\micat[\infty]_{\coind}$.
+Given such an object $(X,M)$, we then have $((U(X,M))_{cof})^{\flat}\cong X^{\flat}$.
+As \cref{prop:if_X_fibrant_marked_arrow_correspond_to_invertible_one} states that $M$ is the set of coinductive invertible arrows of $X$, \cref{lemma:intermediate} implies that the derived counit $X^\flat\to (X,M)$ is a weak equivalence. \end{proof} \begin{theorem} The full subcategory of fibrant objects of $\micat[\infty]_{\coind}$ is isomorphic $\icat$.
+Moreover, a morphism between fibrant objects of $\micat[\infty]_{\coind}$ is a weak equivalence (resp. fibration, resp. acyclic fibration) if and only if the underlying morphism in $\icat_{\can}$ is a weak equivalence (resp. fibration, resp. acyclic fibration). \end{theorem}